 The cycle of extra-distant and extra-close Martian oppositions lasts 15 to 17 years.
 Extra-close oppositions happen when we go between Mars and the sun around the time Mars is closest to the sun.
 Makes sense, right?
 Mars is closest to the sun.
 We go between the sun and Mars.
 So Mars is closest to us.
 The last extra-close opposition of Mars took place on August 28, 2003, and the next one will be on July 27, 2018.
 The opposition of Mars in 2012 was one of the least close.

-Thus, in April 2014, Mars will be shining as brightly in our sky as it will for this two-year period.
-But it won’t shine as bright as it will in 2016 or 2018!
+In fact, in April 2014, Mars is shining as brightly in our sky as it has for six years.
+It has not been this bright in our sky since December 2007.
+But it’s not shining as brightly this year as it will in 2016 or 2018!

 After April 2014, Mars will continue to be visible in our sky for the remainder of this year, all the while falling farther behind Earth in the race of the planets around the sun.
 In late April and May, Mars will be up in the east when the sun sets.
 Throughout Northern Hemisphere summer 2014, it’ll shine in our evening sky.
 By Northern Hemisphere autumn 2014, Mars will be rather inconspicuous, albeit still visible in our evening sky, shifting ever further southwestward as seen from northern latitudes.
 By the end of 2014, Mars will be exceedingly faint (but still visible to the eye), and very inconspicuous, low in the southwest after sunset.

 Bottom line: April 2014 is the best time in six years to see Mars.
 Earth passed between Mars and the sun on April 8 (the Martian opposition).
 Earth and Mars are closest on April 14, and – on that night – Mars is near the moon as the moon undergoes a total lunar eclipse.